devdeem/devdeem/README.md

 # **Hello, I'm DEEM 👋**

-My name is **DEEM** and I am from **Czech Republic**, I like to work alone and on private projects but I also have some open-source projects🫡
+My name is **DEEM** and I am from **Czech Republic**.

+I like to work alone and on private projects but I also have some open-source projects.

 ## **Discord Status** (@deemdev)